 Once the base layer of Mod Podge Dishwasher Safe Waterproof Sealer has dried, apply a layer to the faces of each of the plates.
 Repeat per the instructions on the label.

-After the plates have dried, you will be ready to display your dollar store plates as decor in your home!
+After the plates have dried, you will be ready to display your beautiful DIY decorative plates in your home!

 They’re a really simple project that adds a little bit of charm to any kitchen!
 I used inexpensive plate hangers to hang mine over my sink!
 (Make sure to buy the right size plate hangers if you take this route!)